F-Haferkorn/ogis-cxxloop-examples/README.md

 Herein I want to suggest a  **core-level extension** for both the **C** and the **C++** programming language.

-This repo contains the implementation for the **compound-group "LOOP"** using the **cpp-preprocessor**, and wants to open the door to a disussion inside the community.
+This repo contains the implementation for the **compound-group "LOOP"** using the **cpp-preprocessor**, and wants to open the door to a discussion within the C/C++-community.

 ## Overview ##